michaelfig/k8s-copier/README.md

 ## Annotations

-Annotations on a target resource (one whose resource plural is passed as a `--target=`*RESOURCEPLURAL* to k8s-copier, with optional appended dot-separated *VERSION* and *GROUP*) can be one of the following:
+Annotations on a target resource (one whose singular or plural form is passed as a `--target=`*RESOURCE* to k8s-copier, with optional appended dot-separated *VERSION* and *GROUP*) can be one of the following:

 | Annotation | Value | Description |
 | --- | --- | --- |